Laser peening: Process description

 Laser peening uses the dynamic mechanical effects of a shock wave imparted by a laser to modify the surface of a target material.
-It does not utilize thermal effects.
+It does not use thermal effects.
 Fundamentally, laser peening can be accomplished with only two components: a transparent overlay and a high-energy pulsed laser system.
 The transparent overlay confines the plasma formed at the target surface by the laser beam.
 It is also often beneficial to use a thin overlay, opaque to the laser beam, between the water overlay and the target surface.
-This opaque overlay can provide either or each of three benefits: protect the target surface from potentially detrimental thermal effects from the laser beam, provide a consistent surface for the laser beam-material interaction and, if the overlay impedance is less than that of the target surface, increase the magnitude of the shock wave entering the target.
-However, there are situations where an opaque overlay is not used; in the Toshiba process, LPwC, or where the tradeoff between decreased cost and possibly somewhat lowered surface residual stress allows superficial grinding or honing after laser peening to remove the thin thermally effected layer.
+This opaque overlay can provide either or each of three benefits: protect the target surface from potentially detrimental thermal effects from the laser beam, provide a consistent surface for the beam–material interaction, and, if the overlay impedance is less than that of the target surface, increase the magnitude of the shock wave entering the target.
+However, there are situations where an opaque overlay is not used; in the Toshiba process, LPwC, or where the tradeoff between decreased cost and possibly somewhat-lowered surface residual stress allows superficial grinding or honing after laser peening to remove the thin thermally effected layer.